skidazzit/myrepo/ReadMe.txt

   -install and enable Apache
   -install and enable Nginx
   -install and enable Netstat
-  -create status update file called "installation-status.txt" in user home folder. this file should contain installing status of all the above programs.
+  -create status update file called "installation-status.txt" in user home folder.
+This file should contain installing status of all the above programs.